LC-Linkous/AntennaCalculator/README.md

 ## Requirements

-This project requires numpy, pcb-tools-extension, ezdxf, pint, pillow.
+This project requires numpy, pcb-tools-extension, ezdxf, pint, pillow, wxpython, and matplotlib

 The AntennaCalculator has been tested on Python 3.9, 3.11, and 3.12.